Skip to content

 • After editing a Pipeline file, the default effective time is 1 minute;

-• After deleting a Pipeline file, it cannot be recovered and must be recreated; if there is an official library Pipeline file with the same name, DataKit will automatically match the official library Pipeline file for text processing;
+• After deleting a Pipeline file, it cannot be restored and needs to be recreated; if there is an official library Pipeline file with the same name, DataKit will automatically match the official library Pipeline file for text processing;

-• After disabling a Pipeline file, you can restore it by enabling it again; if there is an official library Pipeline file with the same name, DataKit will automatically match the official library Pipeline file for text processing.
+• After disabling a Pipeline file, it can be re-enabled; if there is an official library Pipeline file with the same name, DataKit will automatically match the official library Pipeline file for text processing.

 Batch Operations

-You can enable, disable, export, or delete multiple Pipeline files in batch.
+You can batch-enable, disable, export, or delete multiple Pipeline files.

-Note: This feature is only displayed for workspace owners, administrators, and standard members; read-only members do not have access to it.
+Note: This feature is only visible to workspace owners, administrators, and standard members; read-only members do not see this option.

 Import

-Pipelines can be created by importing a JSON file.
+You can create a Pipeline by importing a JSON file.

 Note: The imported JSON file must be a configuration JSON file from Guance.